 - Khumbu Pasang Lhamu Rural Municipality Entry Permit: This permit is required for trekking in the Khumbu region beyond Namche Bazaar.

 - TIMS Card: Trekker’s Information Management System (TIMS) card is required for all trekkers in the Everest region.
 It is issued by the Nepal Tourism Board and helps to keep records of trekkers for their safety and security.

 It is important to note that these permits are non-transferable and non-refundable.
 Trekkers must carry these permits with them throughout the trek and produce them when asked by the authorities.
 Failure to do so may result in fines or legal action.

 Important notes on Gokyo Lakes and Everest Base Camp Trek

-Here are some important notes to keep in mind for the Gokyo Lakes and Everest Base Camp Trek:
+By keeping these important notes in mind and adequately preparing for your trek, you'll enhance your safety, comfort, and overall enjoyment of the Gokyo Lakes and Everest Base Camp Trek

 We Offer the Following similar Everest Region Treks in Nepal

 Luxury Everest View Trek - 8 Days

 Gokyo Lakes and Gokyo Ri Trek - 14 Days

 VVIP Everest Base Camp Luxury Trek - 10 Days